Stability of symmetric spaces of noncompact type under Ricci flow: Analysis of the Einstein operator

 We can finally give a proof of Proposition \ref{Prop:lambdaWWpos}: \begin{proof}[Proof of Proposition \ref{Prop:lambdaWWpos}] The nonnegativity of $\lambda_\WW$ follows from Lemmas \ref{Lem:partovpunp}, \ref{Lem:ovpunp}, \ref{Lem:Sym2ovp}, \ref{Lem:partsont} and the calculations of subsection \ref{subsec:afperp}.
 In the case $M = \IH^n$ or $M = \IC \IH^{2n}$, the Proposition follows from Lemmas \ref{Lem:Bochnerformula} and \ref{Lem:Nrank1}.

 In order to show $\lambda_0 > 0$, in the case in which $M$ does not contain any hyperbolic or complex hyperbolic factor, we only need to show that $\mathcal{N}_\WW = \{ 0 \}$.
 By Lemma \ref{Lem:NWWN}, it suffices to show $\mathcal{N} = \{ 0 \}$ and by Lemma \ref{Lem:deRham}, we can assume that $M$ is irreducible.
-For the rank $1$ case we use Lemma \ref{Lem:Nrank1}.
+For the rank $1$ case we use Lemma \ref{Lem:Nrank1} and the case $M = \IH^2$ is clear (see Example B in subsection \ref{subsec:heatkerIntro}).